zunzun/pyeq2/Examples/Web/README.txt

 C) Create scatterplots of the curve fitting errors

-D) Use matplotlib's 3D capability to display 3D surface plots of fitted 3D equations

-E) Look at the included pyeq2 source code examples for details on displaying fit statistics, etc.
+D) Look at the included pyeq2 source code examples for details on displaying fit statistics, etc.